 - Human Resources

-- Each employee's current supervisor
+- Each employee's current manager

 - The individual employee with respect to their own personnel file

 An employee may inspect their own file, but the file may not be taken from the Human Resources office.
-Requests for copies of personnel files must be made in writing and will be available within five (5) business days.
+Requests for a physical or digital copy of an employee's personnel file must be made in writing and will be issued in a timely manner in accordance with applicable state and federal laws.